 Factors such as level of commitment and motivational triggers were taken into account to dose patient support wisely.

 the communication program increased the adherence of patients with heart disease by 2.8 months.
 The adherence of patients with diabetes increased by 4.1 months.

 Patient-centricity provides a degree of empathy and management to close gaps in day-to-day communication between patients and HCPs.
 It helps to achieve the best possible results and lower healthcare costs for both parties.
 The introduction of an omnichannel approach toward modern medical management is vital, and its role in daily patient care and regimens cannot wait.

-To learn more about the true nature of the omnichannel approach to designing holistic communication with the patient, download a free copy of our Case Study with a detailed description of the practical example.
+To learn more about the true nature of the omnichannel approach to designing holistic communication with the patient, download a free copy of our medication adherence patient case study.